MicroEJ/docs/PlatformDeveloperGuide/vgLowLevel.rst

 =========

 The MicroVG implementation for MicroEJ requires a Low Level implementation.
-The Low Level implementation consists of a set of headers files to implement in C to target the hardware drivers.
+The Low Level implementation consists of a set of header files to implement in C to target the hardware drivers.

 For the simulator, the VG Pack's embedded Front Panel extension implements all MicroVG features.